dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T789: Moving beyond vengeance promotes compassion in justice.
+### T789: Move beyond 'an eye for an eye' to compassionate justice.

 |Support|
 |---|